zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 ### Is the provisioning of my virtual machine accelerated with Resilient create?
 No, Resilient create improves the odds of provisioning the virtual machine, but doesn't improve the speed of the provisioning itself.

+## Next steps
+Once your virtual machine is successfully created, learn how to [configure automatic instance repairs](./virtual-machine-scale-sets-automatic-instance-repairs.md) on your Virtual Machine Scale Sets.